-Many simply pass through on their way to see Old Faithful, but there are so many things to do in Grand Teton National Park.
-So, if you’re thinking about planning a trip to Wyoming or Yellowstone, check out this guide to exploring the Tetons, including where to stay, where to eat, what to do, and other tips for a family trip you’ll never forget.
+So, if you’re thinking about planning a trip to Wyoming or Yellowstone, check out this guide to exploring Grand Teton National Park, including where to stay, where to eat, what to do, and other tips for a family trip you’ll never forget.

 When to Visit Grand Teton National Park

 Grand Teton National Park is open 24 hours a day, 365 days a year.
 However, the best time to visit is from mid-May to late September when hiking trails, visitor centers, and water activities are all open.

 Winter comes early in Wyoming, and by November most of the roads and facilities are shut down.
 This doesn’t mean that you can’t enjoy a winter visit, but if you’re looking for the best weather to enjoy all that this park has to offer, then spring, summer and early fall are your best bets.